-A few things you might be intrigued to know about me:
+A few things you may or may not care to know about me:

 ~I have a personal relationship with Jesus Christ.
 I try to live my life the way He intended and walk the path He created.
-Animals play a big role in my personal faith.
+Animals and music play a big role in this and my faith.

-~I am a 9th generation Texan and yes, I am proud of that.
-Love this great state.
+~I am a 9th generation Texan and 5th generation cattle rancher and yes, I am proud of that.
+I love this great state.

 ~My family and friends are my world.